 Through eternity; through endless ages; eternally.
 At all times; always.
 I'm yours forever.
 Pictured is 2 hearts symbolically tied together with the inscription "For Ever".
 In England, for and ever are usually written and printed as two separate words.
 We adore this necklace, two shiny hearts tied together for eternity.
 The perfect gift for a loved one, wife, sister, mother or friend.

-Aesop fable charm - Pictured is a fox eyeing a rooster in a tree with the Italian caption "Astuto Contro Astuto" which translates to "Crafty Outwits Crafty" or "Cunning Outwits Cunning".
-The moral of the story being that cunning will outwit cunning, and that flattery will get you nowhere This charm is symbolic of one who is clever and witty, one who can see though the bull and trickery and turn the tables on his adversary.
+Aesop Fable Charm - Pictured is a fox eyeing a rooster in a tree with the Italian caption "Astuto Contro Astuto" which translates to "Crafty Outwits Crafty" or "Cunning Outwits Cunning".
+The moral of the story being that cunning will outwit cunning, and that flattery will get you nowhere This charm is symbolic of one who is clever and witty, one who can see through the bull and trickery and turn the tables on his adversary.

 A little bird sitting atop his birdcage surrounded by the French motto "La Liberte Me Rend Fidele", Freedom Makes Me Faithful.
-Love is.....freedom, keep me caged and I'm a prisoner, give me freedom to fly and I shall always return to you.
+Love is.....freedom, keep me caged and I'm a bird.

 This wax seal pendant depicts two hands emerging through the clouds pulling either side of a running knot with the Italian caption above it reading "Piu mi Allontano Piu Serro", which translates to "The Greater the Distance the Closer the Tie".
 Love is the tie that binds us together.
 The perfect sentiment for a loved one far away.

-Birds symbolize love, friendship and peace, paired together they symbolize love, drinking together at a fountain they are said to be paired soul mates traveling through life togehter.
+Birds symbolize love, friendship, and peace, paired together they symbolize love, drinking together at a fountain they are said to be paired soul mates traveling through life together.

 Depicted is a hand holding a heart in its palm, flanked on either side by the tiny words "Love" and "Truth".
 Two very symbolic words when used together, for one cannot have Love without Truth.
 The hand was a frequently used symbol during the Victorian era, it symbolized friendship and sincerity.
 The heart has long been symbolic of love, translated to "You hold my heart in your hand", "I give you my heart".

-The Dove is the messenger of peace and hope, and symbolizes patience and tenderness.
+The Dove is the messenger of peace and hope and symbolizes patience and tenderness.
 They are also the messengers of love.
-In Greek mythology the dove represents renewal of life.
+In Greek mythology, the dove represents the renewal of life.

-A Dove is the messenger of peace and hope, and symbolizes patience and tenderness.
+A Dove is the messenger of peace and hope and symbolizes patience and tenderness.
 They are also the messengers of love.
-In Greek mythology the dove represents renewal of life.
+In Greek mythology, the dove represents the renewal of life.
 The dove bearing an olive branch is a token of inspiration and bringer of peace and good tidings.

 Pictured is a ship being tossed in the waves with "Such is Life" inscribed on it.
 A ship in waves indicates change.
 Translation: Sail through lifes storms, be brave.
 "Such is life, that whatever is proposed, it is much easier to find reasons for rejecting than embracing."
 Such is Life mirrors the French 'C'est la vie', which equates to the English 'that's life', or 'life's like that'.

-This wax seal pendant depicts a woodbine entwined around the trunk of an oak tree surrounded by the Italian caption "je meurs ou je attache" which translates to "I die where I'm attached" or 'Attached until death" - Till Death Do us Part.
-This charm is full of symbolism, the oak trunk represents strength and being firmly rooted or grounded, while the woodbine is symbolic of life, love and new beginnings.
-The woodbine is a representation of love that injures nothing to which it clings.
-Also called honeysuckle, the woodbine is a climbing vine that does not damage what it attaches to....such an endearing sentiment!
+This wax seal pendant depicts a Woodbine entwined around the trunk of an oak tree surrounded by the Italian caption "je meurs ou je attache" which translates to "I die where I'm attached" or 'Attached until death" - Till Death Do us Part.
+This charm is full of symbolism, the oak trunk represents strength and being firmly rooted or grounded, while the Woodbine is symbolic of life, love, and new beginnings.
+The Woodbine is a representation of the love that injures nothing to which it clings.
+Also called honeysuckle, the Woodbine is a climbing vine that does not damage what it attaches to....such an endearing sentiment!